Reviews You Can Rely On

 What's the Best Value?

 We've tested the gamut, from models that cost no more than a few cups of coffee, up to shelter systems that may require a savings plan to purchase.
-Generally speaking, products with higher price tags often translate into better, more comfortable, lighter-weight designs with enhanced features.
+Generally, higher-priced products often translate into better, more comfortable, lighter-weight designs with enhanced features.
 That said, we've also found budget hammocks that deliver better-than-average performance for a fraction of the price.
-When comparing models, it isn't always apples to apples.
-A hammock's intended use is going to be an essential consideration when assessing its value.
+When comparing models, it isn't always an apples-to-apples comparison.
+A hammock's intended use is an essential consideration when assessing its value.

 Some of the most comfortable day models we've tested are also some of the least expensive, including the Wise Owl Outfitters Kit, the Kootek Portable, and the ENO Doublenest.
 And while not the most affordable option out there, the ENO TravelNest + Straps Combo is a great package deal when you consider its lightweight design combined with suspension straps that all easily pack into the attached stuff sack.